Another App Maker Gets Too Close For Comfort

-Preliminary $3.75 settlement – We-Vibe – through an app linked to its personal massage device – allegedly recorded highly consumers’ product use without knowledge or consent.
+Preliminary $3.75 settlement – We-Vibe – through an app linked to its personal massage device – allegedly recorded highly sensitive information on consumers’ product use without knowledge or consent.
 See more.

 The preliminary settlement amount is CAD $5 Million (~USD $3,750,000), distributed across an App Class (downloaded the We-Connect app and used it to control a We-Vibe Brand product), and a Purchaser Class (purchased a Bluetooth enabled We-Vibe brand product).

 — $750,000 for the Purchaser Class

 $500 $100 for each ‘App Class’ class member (expected)